-Extraterritorial Application of the EU Short Selling Regulation to German Shares and Government Bonds
+Extraterritorial Application of the EU Short Selling Regulation to German Shares and Government Bonds for Third-Country Firms

 The scope of application of Regulation (EU) No 236/2012 (Short Selling Regulation, SSR) is extraterritorial, meaning it applies regardless of where the person (trading firm, investment fund etc.) that sells an instrument short is located—whether within the EU/EEA or in a third country such as the USA, the UK, Canada, Singapore, or Australia.
 Non-compliance with SSR obligations can result in penalties or administrative sanctions.